julionc/awesome-shopify/readme.md

 - [Shopify Polaris](https://polaris.shopify.com) - Polaris is a React component library designed to help developers create the best experience for merchants.
 [GitHub](https://github.com/Shopify/polaris) :sunny:.
 - [Slate](https://github.com/Shopify/slate) - Slate is a toolkit for developing Shopify themes, designed to assist your workflow and speed up the process of developing, testing, and deploying themes.
-- [Shopify Polaris Telescope](https://polaris.shopify.com/resources/polaris-telescope) - Access Polaris from Sketch to speed up your design or development workflow.
+- [Shopify Polaris UI Kit](https://polaris.shopify.com/resources/polaris-ui-kit) - The Sketch UI kit provides a set of reusable components to help you craft great products for Shopify.

 ### CSS Frameworks